I’ve been running a data team, or actively running point on data operations, for over 20 years now. That’s 8 years in B2C and 12+ years in B2B.

 1. Assuming that “being data-driven” means “having a data team”

 The biggest mistake you can make when you’re building a data team is to assume that hiring the right team will make you a data-driven company.
 If you have a data team but don’t use them correctly, you aren’t data-driven—you’re just data-aware.
-A data-driven company turns information into insights, which they use to make better strategic decisions.
-Data’s baked into the company culture.
+The same goes for IT teams, you need to offer them robust IT analytics tools so they maximize the value of their IT data.
+A data-driven company culture turns information into insights, which they use to make better strategic decisions.
 It comes up in every discussion and meeting.
 It’s easy for business users to access, and it’s part of the fabric of day-to-day life.

 It’s not a static dashboard or a report you must wait three weeks for.